dong200k/Phaser_Game/server/devdocs/MonsterCreation.md

 In this document we will show you how to add your own Monster.
 This document is intended for developers working on the game.

+What we will need:
+- Aseprite (pixel art editor)
+- my-app (our tool for uploading content)
+- gamemaster role (you need to have a gamemaster account)

 ## Prepare your assets

 - Assets can be gather from online or created by yourself.